aeltayan/CSpheres/README.md

 - If the input file is malformed, the program may terminate unexpectedly or produce incorrect results.
 - Adjust the Makefile as needed if using a different compiler or setup.

-## Contact

-For any issues or questions, please open a ticket in the repository or contact the developer directly.